danielrcollins1/OED-Expanded/OED-Expanded.md

 **Equipment**: Can select any mundane bit of gear to carry on person, encumbrance permitting.

-**Spellsbooks**: Randomly generate a Wizards spellbook using the table on Supplement 1 page 8, or use the [*Wizard Spellbook Generator*](http://deltasdnd.blogspot.com/2017/07/saturday-software-wizard-spellbook.html).
+**Spellbooks**: Randomly generate a Wizard's spellbook using the table on Supplement 1 page 8, or use the [*Wizard Spellbook Generator*](http://deltasdnd.blogspot.com/2017/07/saturday-software-wizard-spellbook.html).
 Generally, give the maximum number of low level spells, the minimum number of high level spells, and extrapolate in between (See Spells above)

 **Magic Items**: For _every_ level of the character's highest class; roll a d6 for _each_ of the below magic item categories.
 A result of 1 awards that magic item.
 Ex. a 6^th^ level character would a d6 six times to see if they get a Sword or Wand, then a d6 six more times for Armor or Scroll, and so on.